-22 UK against moving (c) to the optional list.

-- (b) the use of the trade mark may be prohibited by virtue of an earlier right other than the rights referred to in paragraph 2 and point (a) of this paragraph and in particular:

-- (i) a right to a name;

-- (ii) a right of personal portrayal;

-- (iii) a copyright;

-- (iv) an industrial property right.

-- (ba) where the trade mark is liable to be confused with an earlier trade mark protected abroad23, provided that, at the date of the application, the applicant was acting in bad faith.';

-- (c) Deleted

-- (d) Deleted

-- (e) Deleted[.]

-- (f) Deleted.24

-- 5. The Member States may permit that in appropriate circumstances registration need not be refused or the trade mark need not be declared invalid where the proprietor of the earlier trade mark or other earlier right consents to the registration of the later trade mark.
+- (ba) where the trade mark is liable to be confused with an earlier trade mark protected abroad, provided that, at the date of the application, the applicant was acting in bad faith; - 5.
+The Member States shall permit that in appropriate circumstances registration need not be refused or the trade mark need not be declared invalid where the proprietor of the earlier trade mark or other earlier right consents to the registration of the later trade mark. - 6.
+Any Member State may provide that, by derogation from paragraphs 1 to 5, the grounds for refusal of registration or invalidity in force in that State prior to the date of the entry into force of the provisions necessary to comply with Directive 89/104/EEC, shall apply to trade marks for which application has been made prior to that date.

-23 LV, ES : delete "protected abroad".

-24 BE : bring back points (c) to (f).

-6. Any Member State may provide that, by derogation from paragraphs 1 to 5, the grounds for the provisions necessary to comply with Directive 89/104/EEC, shall apply to trade marks for which application has been made prior to that date.

-Establishment a posteriori of invalidity or revocation of a trade mark
+Establishment a Posteriori of Invalidity or Revocation of a Trade Mark